aggresss/spec/IETF/RFC1122_en-US.md

 The datagram or connectionless nature of the IP protocol is a fundamental and characteristic feature of the Internet architecture.
 Internet IP was the model for the OSI Connectionless Network Protocol [INTRO:12].

-ICMP is a control protocol that is considered to be an integral part of IP, although it is architecturally layered upon IP, i.e., it uses IP to carry its data end- to-end just as a transport protocol like TCP or UDP does.
+ICMP is a control protocol that is considered to be an integral part of IP, although it is architecturally layered upon IP, i.e., it uses IP to carry its data end-to-end just as a transport protocol like TCP or UDP does.
 ICMP provides error reporting, congestion reporting, and first-hop gateway redirection.

 IGMP is an Internet layer protocol used for establishing dynamic host groups for IP multicasting.